The first conversation I ever had with my girlfriend began with a lie.

 Having worked out that punishment was waiting in ambush for me, I did some maths.
 If whatever I was doing was wrong, a different version of events might not be.
 And after all my priority wasn’t honesty, it was not being shouted at.
 So I began to lie out of fear, I suppose.
 Figuring out the roots of my malaise now is easy if I work backwards.
 Because I haven’t changed very much.
 I still lie, and I am still afraid.

 A cat bitten once by a snake dreads even rope.

 The extent of my fear is comical.

 I won’t pick up a call from a private number because it means I’m in trouble.
 A missed call from anyone means I’m in trouble.
 If I have a bunch of new emails, one of them will land me in trouble.
 A knock on the front door means trouble.
 A tap on the shoulder, trouble.
-I’m almost forty and I feel about three heartbeats away from a bollocking all the time.
+I’m five years off forty and feel three heartbeats away from a bollocking all the time.
 I don’t know why I ever leave the house.

 This feeling of being on trial is what compels me to lie.
 I lie about the stupidest things.
 I’ll lie about what I ate for lunch.
 I’ll lie about what means of transport I took.
 I’ll lie about what time I woke up.
 I’ll lie about what I watched on tv.
 I’m not trying to deceive.
 I can say hand on heart I lie because nested deeply in my gut is the fear that if I tell the truth, I’m going to be told off.